-Our novel approach centers on low-cost, expandable homes (or modules making up homes) that can be efficiently prefabricated or built on site; lived in or transported to site on standard road trailers; and anchored for long-term use at various types of site, including on residential property as Accessory Dwelling Units, using a standardized foundation and connector design.
+Our novel approach uses low-cost, expandable homes (or modules making up homes) that a) can be efficiently prefabricated or built on site; b) lived in or transported to site on standard road trailers; c) anchored for long-term use using a standardized foundation and connector design; d) in various site contexts, including on residential property as Accessory Dwelling Units, or in Cottage Clusters.

-Oregon's new draft Tiny House Code1 suggests an opportunity for this type of low-cost, space-efficient dwelling (400 square feet or less) to be legally developed, both as movable / trailer-mounted units for non-permanent use, and/or as foundation-anchored units for long-term use.
+Oregon's 2018 Tiny House Code1 created a pathway for this type of low-cost, space-efficient dwelling (400 square feet or less) to be widely developed, both as movable / trailer-mounted units regulated as vehicles and/or as foundation-anchored homes regulated by standard building code.

-We aim to work with this Code to develop a model for modular detachable homes, foundations, connectors, financing, permitting, and management of low-cost detachable homes, which could be used in and moved between multiple contexts:
+We build on this Code to develop a model for modular detachable homes, foundations, connectors, financing, permitting, and management of low-cost detachable homes, which could be used in and potentially moved between multiple site or zoning contexts.